-As a Dallas-Fort Worth personal injury and wrongful death lawyer, I know that car crashes can result in a range of extremely serious injuries to both the driver and their passengers.
+As a Fort Worth personal injury and wrongful death lawyer, I know that car crashes can result in a range of extremely serious injuries to both the driver and their passengers.
 Common auto accident injuries include broken bones, soft tissue damage, spinal injuries, blunt force trauma, traumatic brain injury, paralysis, and even death.

 No matter how safe a driver you consider yourself to be, no one is immune to injury collision caused by another dangerous motorist such as a drunk driver or a negligent semi-trucker.